h4ndzdatm0ld/spauto_devnet/README.md

-# MPLS in the SDN Era --> DevNet SPAUTO
+# DevNet SP Automation Playground & Study Notes!

 All of the study notes have now been moved to use auto-generated documentation to build a static site with Github Pages.
 Alongside all the code documentation, you will find a folder structure for notes in markdown broken down by test categories.

 [Documentation + Study Notes](https://h4ndzdatm0ld.github.io/spauto_devnet/index.html)

-## A lab topology based on MPLS in the SDN era book used for 300-535 SPAUTO studies
+## A lab topology based on MPLS in the SDN era book is used for 300-535 SPAUTO studies

 [Cisco Certified DevNet Specialist - Service Provider Automation and Programmability](https://developer.cisco.com/certification/devnet-sp-auto/)